implse/Data_Structure_Python/README.md

 We visit the neighbors the the neighbors of these new vertices and so on.

 Time complexity : O(V + E)
 Memory complexity is not good.
 We have to store a lot of references.
+O(N)

 #### Depth First Search